Vipers Junior Team

-Vipers Junior Team (commonly known as Vipers JT) is the official youth side of Ugandan assocciation football club Vipers SC, competing in the FUFA Juniors League, the national U-17/U-18 championship for youth academies of Uganda Premier League clubs.
+Vipers Junior Team (commonly known as Vipers JT) is the official youth side of Ugandan association football club Vipers SC, competing in the FUFA Juniors League, the national U-17/U-18 championship for youth academies of Uganda Premier League clubs.

 History

 Vipers Junior Team was formed in 2015 to provide a structured pathway for young players into senior professional football.
 The team immediately became one of the most competitive youth sides in Uganda.

 FUFA Juniors League success

 The Junior Venoms have had consistent success in the FUFA Juniors League: